EU Journeys

 provide for a child’s basic needs), and commercial or other exploitation

-(using a child for labor, profit, sexual services, trafficking, etc.).
+(using a child for labor, profit, sexual services, trafficking, etc.). • Child Protection: The set of policies, measures and practices

 designed to prevent and respond to abuse, neglect, exploitation or violence